jalvarez212/favor/README.md

 2. Messaging and interaction between friends not built yet.
 3. Favor verification from smart contract not designed yet.
 4. Data on the smart contract is not encrypted

+### OPPORTUNITY

+Social media sucks.
+You share thing with a bunch of people they may or may not have any place in your life and your data is used against you.

+Favor tries to reinvent social by revolving it around favors.
+Granting or receiving favors is the only way to add friends on this network.
+All the data lives on the blockchain so no one can use it against you and is not vulnerable in a centralized location.